hiba-emording/alx-low_level_programming/0x14-bit_manipulation/README.md

 curl <GitHub Raw File URL> -o <Output File>
 ```

-* "<GitHub Raw File URL>": Replace this with the URL of the raw file you want to download from the GitHub repository.
+<GitHub Raw File URL>: Replace this with the URL of the raw file you want to download from the GitHub repository.
 Ensure that the URL points directly to the file's content.
-* "<Output File>": Specify the name you want for the downloaded file.
+<Output File>: Specify the name you want for the downloaded file.

 ~ Example - How to use: